Carmilla: Plot summary

-Carmilla and Laura grow to be close friends, but occasionally Carmilla's mood abruptly changes.
-She sometimes makes romantic advances towards Laura.
-Carmilla refuses to tell anything about herself, despite questioning by Laura.
-Her secrecy is not the only mysterious thing about Carmilla; she never joins the household in its prayers, she sleeps much of the day, and she seems to sleepwalk outside at night.
+Carmilla and Laura grow to be close, but Carmilla's odd behaviors unsettle Laura.
+On the one hand, she refuses to tell Laura anything about herself, despite Laura's burning curiosity.
+On the other, she sometimes makes romantic advances towards Laura which cause conflicted feelings of attraction and revulsion.
+In addition to this, she never joins the household in its prayers, she sleeps much of the day, she never eats, and she seems to sleepwalk outside at night.

-Meanwhile, young women and girls in the nearby towns have begun dying from an unknown malady.
-When the funeral procession of one such victim passes by the two girls, Laura joins in the funeral hymn.
-Carmilla bursts out in rage and scolds Laura, complaining that the hymn hurts her ears.

-When a shipment of restored heirloom paintings arrives, Laura finds a portrait of her ancestor, Countess Mircalla Karnstein, dated 1698.
+When a shipment of restored heirloom paintings arrives, Laura finds a portrait of her ancestor Mircalla Karnstein, Countess Karnstein, dated 1698.
 The portrait resembles Carmilla exactly, down to the mole on her neck.
-Carmilla suggests that she might be descended from the Karnsteins, though the family died out centuries before.
+Carmilla suggests that she, too, is descended from the Karnsteins, though the family died out centuries before.

 During Carmilla's stay, Laura has nightmares of a large, cat-like beast entering her room.
 The beast springs onto the bed and Laura feels something like two needles, an inch or two apart, darting deep into her breast.
 The beast then takes the form of a female figure and disappears through the door without opening it.
 In another nightmare, Laura hears a voice say, "Your mother warns you to beware of the assassin," and a light reveals Carmilla standing at the foot of her bed, her nightdress drenched in blood.
+After a frantic search of the castle and the grounds, Laura discovers Carmilla in her bedroom as if nothing has happened.
+Laura's father suggests that she was sleepwalking; Carmilla admits that she sleepwalked as a child.

 Laura's health declines, and her father has a doctor examine her.
 He finds a small, blue spot, an inch or two below her collar, where the creature in her dream bit her, and speaks privately with her father, only asking that Laura never be unattended.
+Laura asks what is wrong with her, but her father reassures her that she needn't worry.

-Her father sets out with Laura in a carriage for the ruined village of Karnstein, three miles distant.
-They leave a message behind asking Carmilla and a governess to follow once the perpetually late-sleeping Carmilla awakes.
+The group plans a day trip to the ruined village of Karnstein, three miles distant.
+Laura and her father depart first, leaving a message behind asking Carmilla and a governess to follow once the perpetually late-sleeping Carmilla awakes.
 En route to Karnstein, Laura and her father encounter Spielsdorf, who tells them his story.